-National Savings Rate of Mainland China (1952-Present)
+Chart 21: Chinese National Savings and Gross Domestic Investment as a Percent of GDP (1952-Present)

-• It is true that China has excessive domestic savings, but China also has excessive domestic investment.
+While the high, and some would say excessive 10, Chinese national savings rate is well known, the equally high and excessive Chinese investment rate is not as well known.
+Chinese gross domestic investment as a percent of GDP has been above 35 percent since the early 1990s and has exceeded 40 percent for quite a few years and since 2003.
+Such a high investment rate is significantly beyond the normal absorptive capacity of any economy and has resulted in over-investment and excess capacity in many industries, for example, steel, cement, and glass.
 China both saves too much and invests too much.
-The excessive savings and excessive investment were in approximate balance and thus there was no excess savings to be exported, and hence no trade surplus, until 2005, when China began to have a trade surplus vis-à-vis the World.
-More recently, the Chinese trade surplus, which has been declining continuously and significantly since 2007, turned into a trade deficit in March 2010 and stayed low in April 2010, reflecting the decline in export demand and the increase in domestic demand as a result of its economic stimulus programme 56
+However, the excessive savings and excessive investment were in approximate balance and thus there was little or no excess savings to be exported, and hence no trade surplus, until 2005, when China began to have a trade surplus vis-à-vis the World.
+More recently, the Chinese trade surplus, which has been declining continuously and significantly since 2007, even turned into a trade deficit in March 2010, reflecting the decline in export demand and the rise in domestic demand as a result of the Chinese economic stimulus programme and signalled a significant narrowing of its savings-investment gap.